JanetAudu1/AI-Budgeting-Assistant/README.md

 # AI-Powered Budgeting Assistant

 ## Overview
-This AI-Powered Budgeting Assistant is a web application that provides personalized financial advice using OpenAI's GPT model.
+This AI-Powered Budgeting Assistant is a web application that provides personalized financial budgeting advice using OpenAI's GPT model.
 It analyzes user-provided financial data to generate tailored budgeting and savings recommendations.

 ## Features
 - **Expense Tracking**: Visualize spending habits with intuitive charts
-- **Financial Insights**: Receive personalized advice based on financial data and proposed budgets
+- **Financial Insights**: Receive personalized advice based on financial data inputted and goals set,and receive proposed budgets
-- **Goal Setting**: Set and track financial objectives over time

 ## Setup and Installation